William Rainey: Works

 The Market Boat (1901).
 Watercolour, by William Rainey (Note: It is not clear is this was one of the works that was purchased during Gill's trip to Britain to purchase art for Australian Museums.
 The Catalogue for the National Gallery of Victoria records this painting as having been selected by the Royal Academy.
 Bénézit records a piece by Rainey with the same title at the Mulhouse Museum of Fine Arts.)

 Rainey exhibited paintings throughout his life, it was a form of marketing which earned him commissions.
 Rainey was a regular exhibitor at the Royal Academy, starting in 1878 with Lyme Regis.
 Between 1878 and 1904 he exhibited 17 times (showing two works in both 1884 and 1901) at the Royal Academy, and continued to exhibit thereafter, including two works at the Franco-British exhibition in 1908.
 Rainey exhibited at The Royal Academy, Royal Institute of Oil Painters, the Royal Institute of Painters in Water Colours and the RBA.
 In all, Rainey exhibited over 200 works in the UK.
 (Note: Rainey exhibited as follows: two works at the Glasgow Institute of the Fine Arts, 16 works at the Walker Art Gallery, Liverpool, five works at the Manchester City Art Gallery, 23 works at the Royal Academy, four works at the Royal Society of British Artists, 150 works at the Royal Institute of Painters in Water Colours, and six works at the Royal Institute of Oil Painters.)

 Rainey was elected a member of the Royal Institute of Painters in Water Colours on 6 April 1891, and a member of the Royal Institute of Oil Painters on 25 November 1981.
 Rainey won medals for watercolours both the 1893 World's Columbian Exposition in Chicago and the 1900 Paris Exhibition.
 Rainey was still exhibiting in the 1930s, even though by now he has moved on to the retired list of the Royal Institute of Painters in Water Colours, being an honorary member from 1930.

 Magazine illustration

-Rainey did more illustration for magazines that for books.
+Rainey did more illustration for magazines than for books.
 Among the magazines he illustrated for were: